Infinite Probabilistic Secret Sharing

-Thus we only need to show how to find the subset $H\subset I\times I$.
-We shall use transfinite induction (thus the axiom of choice) to pick points of $H$.
-First note that every positive measurable set contains a positive closed set, and there are only continuum many such sets.
-Let $F\subseteq I\times I$ be closed and positive, then $F$ contains a generalized continuum large grid.
-Namely, there are subsets $U$, $V\subseteq I$ such that both $U$ and $V$ have continuum many elements and $U\times V\subseteq F$.
+Thus we need to find a subset $H\subset \I\times \I$ satisfying (i) and (ii).
+We will use transfinite induction (thus the axiom of choice) to add points of $H$.
+First note that every positive measurable set contains a positive closed set, and there are only continuum many closed sets.
+Let $F\subseteq \I\times \I$ be closed and positive, then $F$ contains a generalized continuum by continuum grid.
+Namely, there are subsets $U$, $V\subseteq \I$ such that both $U$ and $V$ have continuum many elements and $U\times V\subseteq F$.
 Using these properties we proceed as follows.

-Enumerate all closed positive sets as $F_\alpha$, and all real numbers in $I$ as $x_\alpha$ where $\alpha$ runs over all ordinals less than $\mathbf{c} = 2^\omega$.
-At each stage we add at most three points to $H$.
+Enumerate all closed positive sets as $F_\alpha$, and all real numbers in $\I$ as $x_\alpha$ where $\alpha$ runs over all ordinals less than continuum.
+At each stage we add at most three new points to $H$.
 Suppose we are at stage indexed by $\alpha$.
 As there is a continuum by continuum grid in $F_\alpha$ and until so far we added less than continuum many points to $H$, there is a point in $F_\alpha$ such that neither its $x$ nor its $y$-coordinate has been chosen as an $x$ (or $y$ respectively) coordinate of any previous point.
 Add this element of $F_\alpha$ to $H$.